succinctlabs/sp1/README.md

 ## For Developers: Build with SP1

-**Note that SP1 is still in alpha and is not yet ready for production use.**

 Today, developers can write programs, including complex, large programs like a ZK Tendermint light client, in Rust (with std support), generate proofs and verify them.
 Most Rust crates should be supported and can be used seamlessly by your program.
 Example programs can be found in the [examples](https://github.com/succinctlabs/sp1/tree/main/examples) folder.

 To get started, make sure you have [Rust](https://www.rust-lang.org/tools/install) installed.
 Then follow the [installation](https://succinctlabs.github.io/sp1/getting-started/install.html) guide in the SP1 book and read the [getting started](https://succinctlabs.github.io/sp1/getting-started/quickstart.html) section.